ryedin/site/_gen2/convox.yml.md

 Use an external Docker image to back this service.

-### port

-Defines the port on which the container is listening.
-Can be defined in the format `port: 3000` or `port: https:3000` depending on the protocol the container expects.

 ### internal

 Flag app as an internal app, preventing access to it from outside your VPC.
 Defaults to `false`.

-your rack must have the `Internal` param set to Yes to deploy internal services.
+Your rack must have the `Internal` param set to Yes to deploy internal services.
 You can set it with:

 ```shell
 $ convox rack params set Internal=Yes
  ```

+### port

+Defines the port on which the container is listening.
+Can be defined in the format `port: 3000` or `port: https:3000` depending on the protocol the container expects.

 ### resources